-At the age of 49, I embarked on an unexpected journey:
+At 49 years old, I embarked on an unexpected path:

-working as an Airbnb Experience Guide on the art island of Naoshima.
-It
+working as an Airbnb experience guide, offering tours of Naoshima, the island of art.

-all started with a small conversation, but before I knew it, my experiences on YouTube, Uber Eats, and Naoshima all connected, and I found myself surprisingly naturally embarking on this challenge.
+It all started with a small conversation, but before I knew it, my experiences with YouTube, Uber Eats, and my work on Naoshima all connected, and I was surprised at how naturally I moved towards this challenge.

 - The days of continuing to challenge myself on YouTube and the feeling that I couldn't stop